 For landfill sites in post closure phase, where waste input has been completed and the only continuing authorised activities are likely to be the management of surface water and stability, you do not need a technically competent manager to attend the site to demonstrate technical competent management.
-One technically competent manager can demonstrate technically competent management for any number of closed sites.
+One technically competent manager can demonstrate technically competent manager of closed sites.